-Fair lending continues to be THE hot topic in 2022.
-The new administration and leadership have been outspoken in their new priorities and goals.
+Fair lending continues to be a hot topic in 2023.
+The administration and leadership have been outspoken in their priorities and goals.
 This means new requirements and increased enforcement to monitor.
 Are you keeping up with all the changes that will impact your institution?
 It is more critical now than ever to ensure your fair lending program covers all the bases.
-There are new ways of looking at lending patterns, activities, and risks, and new expectations from the agencies.
+There are new ways of looking at lending patterns, activities, risks, and new expectations from the agencies.

 - Fair lending legal and regulatory structure – where these requirements come from